YunMai-SPS/data602-assignment3/README.md

 SVM are based on the idea of finding a hyperplane that best divides a dataset into two classes.
 The hyperplane as a line that linearly separates and classifies a set of data.
 Support vectors are the data points nearest to the hyperplane, the points of a data set that, if removed, would alter the position of the dividing hyperplane.
 The reason why I chose SVM is that SVM is a supervised machine learning algorithm that can be employed for both classification and regression purposes.
 Dataset is splited into train and test sets (0.8:0.2) and the training set is used to train the model.
 Then I tried the linear, polumonial, and RBF kernel to test he accurary and the linear kernel showed the best accuracy in prediction.

 I like SVM because the accuracy score of SVM is quite high(0.8) and the computation is fast .
 It can be more efficient because it uses a subset of training points.
 But SVM is more commonly used in classification problems.
-It may not good at predicting the future stock price.
+It may perform better in classification than in predicting the values.